-If the Reverse Stock Split Proposal is approved by the stockholders, the Reverse Stock Split will be implemented, if at all, only upon a determination by the Board that a reverse stock split, at the ratio selected by the Board within the range of 1-for-10 to 1-for-25 shares of common stock, is in the best interests of the Company.
+If the Reverse Stock Split Proposal is approved by the stockholders, the Reverse Stock Split will be implemented within the twelve months following the date of the Annual Meeting, if at all, only upon a determination by the Board that a reverse stock split, at the ratio selected by the Board within the range of 1-for-10 to 1-for-25 shares of common stock, is in the best interests of the Company.
 The Board's determination as to whether such a split will be implemented and, if so, the effective time and the ratio of such reverse stock split, will be based upon several factors, including existing and expected marketability and liquidity of the common stock, prevailing market conditions and the likely effect on the market price of the common stock.
 If the Board determines to implement the Reverse Stock Split, the Board will consider various factors in selecting the ratio, including the overall market conditions at the time and the recent trading history of the common stock.